Joint Sampling and Transmission Policies for Minimizing Cost under AoI Constraints: Simulation and Numerical Results

 \section{Simulation and Numerical Results}

 In this section, we provide results that show the performance of the proposed policies regarding the total average cost, for various scenarios.
 We compare the scheduling policies for different success probabilities, as well as, different \ac{AoI} constraints.
-Furthermore, we analyze the scheduling decisions for the \ac{DPP} and OFRP policy for different values of costs, i.e., when the sampling cost is larger than the transmission cost and vise versa.
+Furthermore, we analyze the scheduling decisions for the \ac{DPP} and OFRP policy for different values of costs, i.e., when the sampling cost is larger than the transmission cost.

 In order to find the optimal probabilities of the randomized policies, we apply exhaustive search.
 In particular, we take values of the probabilities that are between $0$ and $1$, with step that equals $0.01$.
 We set these values in the derived expressions and we find the combinations for which the \ac{AoI} constraints are satisfied and the total average cost is minimized.
 For the \ac{DPP} policy, each simulation has run for $10^6$ slots, and the importance factor, $V$, is equal to $800$, for each case.
-We perform our simulations in a MATLAB environment.
-We consider the cases where $A_{1}^{\text{max}}=A_{2}^{\text{max}} = A$, and $p_1=p_2=p$.
+We perform our simulations in MATLAB.